jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (1) The trustee of a group investment fund for any income year must make separate returns of— (a) category A income of the group investment fund; and (b) category B income of the group investment fund.
-(1A) Any income derived by the trustee of a group investment fund from the investments and funds of the group investment fund is, to the extent that— deemed to be income derived by a trustee and the trustee of the group investment fund must make returns and be liable accordingly in accordance with sections CX 34, DV 1 to DV 4, GC 14, HH 1 to HH 6, and HZ 2.
+(1A) Any income derived by the trustee of a group investment fund from the investments and funds of the group investment fund is, to the extent that—deemed to be income derived by a trustee and the trustee of the group investment fund must make returns and be liable accordingly in accordance with sections CX 34, DV 1 to DV 4, GC 14, HH 1 to HH 6, and HZ 2.
   (a) the income is category A income of the group investment fund, deemed to be income to which the trustee of the group investment fund is beneficially entitled:
   (b) the income is—
     (i) income derived from the investments and funds of any designated group investment fund; or